 Using past successes to gain confidence for current and future plans and projects is a reliable technique to use with individuals and groups.

-I plan my day, week, month and year as well as having a longer term multiyear plan.
-It doesn’t take much time, and the time it saves is incredible.
+I plan my day, week, month, and year.
+I also have a longer-term multiyear plan.
+It doesn’t take much time, and the time it saves is significant.
 By having a plan, I know exactly what to focus on.

 Give it a Try

 The following exercise works in daily mini-meetings looking back at the prior day and forwards to the day ahead.
 It can be repeated monthly, quarterly, and yearly.
 Try it by yourself, in a one-on-one with an employee, with a small team, or with a whole company or organization.

 First, look back.
 Gather your team if you have one and grab a flip chart and markers.
 Pick a time frame.
 Let everyone shout out accomplishments from that period of time.
 No deed is too small.
 Have some cake and celebrate!

 Now look forward.
 Use the momentum and positivity from the first list to fuel a brainstorm of possibilities for the next week, month, or year.